How To Write Effective Email Content? 12 Best Practices And Examples [2024]

 12. Use an unforgettable CTA

 At this point, you know how important it is to help your prospect solve a problem or explain the benefits of your products.
-You also know that you should butter them up before making your pitch.
+You also know that you should butter them up before making your pitch which can be generated using a pitch deck generator.

 It is time to put in your finishing touch: a well-crafted CTA.